 The following 2 to 8 characters will identify unique traits such as brand, color, style, and size.
 You can identify suppliers using letters to avoid confusion.

 The last 2 to 3 characters of the code should be sequential numbers to help you distinguish between new and old inventory.
 So if you have the same-sized red t-shirt from the same brand, this portion of the SKU will help you determine which product to push out first.

-If you are creating SKU numbers for Brand RS, you can assign the identifier RS so you can distinguish it from brands AA and BB, for example.
-The next identifier will help determine if it’s a shirt (11), pants (12), or dress (13).
+If you create SKU numbers for Brand RS, you can assign the identifier RS to distinguish it from brands AA and BB, for example.
+The following identifier will help determine if it’s a shirt (11), pants (12), or dress (13).